-Paula Saukko and her team asked us to create an animation, making viewers aware of the pitfalls and possibilities of being online while managing an eating disorder.
+Paula Saukko and her team from Loughborough University asked us to create an animation, making viewers aware of the pitfalls and possibilities of being online while managing an eating disorder.
 They already had audio recordings of interviews from their ambassadors that they wanted to include.

 We knew that this animation needed to be straightforward, honest but also sensitive to the topic, portraying the abstract digital world in a way that was relatable and down-to-earth.

 We wanted to avoid depicting any stereotypes, making the video accessible to as many audiences as we could.
 Working closely with Beat during the development process was key, involving them in both the script and storyboarding stages so their expertise could shape the imagery from the beginning